 Liz Valentine | Co-founder and CEO at Swift

 Tsili Pines | Founding Co-Director of Design Week Portland, Host of CreativeMornings, Creative Director at FINE

 We agreed we wanted to answer questions about design from our experience as women, but not discuss specific issues relevant to being a woman.
 We discussed gender on a few points, but wholly it was a perspective based evening.

 There is an expectation that women mentor women, and while senior women should make sure junior women are not being left in the dust, my mentors have been gender equal (two men and two women).
-As a woman, I do my part to answer the emails I get from young female designers, but you can’t ask to be a mentee.
+As a woman, I do my part to answer all the emails I get from young female designers, but you can’t ask to be a mentee.
 It’s all about chemistry, and these relationships are organic and grow like any other.
-Like-minded mentors suggestions might seem more natural, but their suggested approach comes with sage wisdom and experience.
+Like-minded mentors will see things very similar to you, and their suggestions might seem more natural but come with sage wisdom and experience.
 Other mentors have a really different approach and their perspective can be enlightening and influence how you handle a situation differently than your gut reaction.
-A mentor doesn’t need to be from the design scene – sometimes it’s all about personal dynamics and how you handle challenges, not just the craft.
+A mentor doesn’t need to be from the design scene - sometimes it’s all about personal dynamics and how you handle challenges, not just the craft.
 Appreciate the chapters and the people who help guide you through them, it’s important to understand they will come and go.

 On preserving the Portland design scene.